input-output-hk/scrolls/src/reducers/liquidity_by_token_pair/README.md

 Example ADA/WRT liquidity key with `pool` prefix: https://preprod.cardanoscan.io/token/659ab0b5658687c2e74cd10dba8244015b713bf503b90557769d77a757696e67526964657273

-`pool.659ab0b5658687c2e74cd10dba8244015b713bf503b90557769d77a.757696e67526964657273`
+`pool.659ab0b5658687c2e74cd10dba8244015b713bf503b90557769d77a7.57696e67526964657273`

 ### Redis Value Schema

 The reducer's value is a set.
 Each entry is a single liquidity source that is json encoded.
-A single member can contain up to four fields:
+A single member can contain up to five fields:

 - dex specific prefix to identify the origin of the liquidity source
 - amount of token a
 - amount of token b
-- a decimal number defining the fee of the liquidity source that's paid to liquidity providers
+- a decimal number defining the fee of the liquidity source that's paid to liquidity providers _(optional)_
+- a pool_id encoded base16 \*(optional)\_ only available for Sundaeswap liquidity pools

 Below you can find the general schema for a JSON encoded member: